Jerusalem Digital Paintings

 However, digital art is not, for me, simply a practical solution for my illustrations.

-So, I love to paint on both virtual and actual canvases..
+So, I love painting on both virtual and actual canvases..

-In conclusion, I hope that you enjoy looking at my Jerusalem digital paintings, and understand a little bit about their background.
+In conclusion, I hope that you enjoy looking at my Jerusalem digital paintings.
+I hope you understand a little bit about their background.

 Comments are closed.